-Observe that this matrix contains all the decisions of the operators and all the reactions of plant to these decisions.
+Observe that this matrix contains all the decisions of the operators and all the reactions of the plant to these decisions.
 The knowledge and experience of the operators is thus plainly visible in the data.
-If the history is long and detailed enough, this information is effectively all one needs to know about this plant.
+If the history is long and detailed enough, this information is all one needs to know about this plant in order to model it.

 We recall the topic of control theory.
 Here we are faced with a black box that has input signals and output signals.
-The process that connects input to output is totally unknown and represented by the black box.
+The process that connects input to output is totally unknown and is represented by the black box.
 Control theory now aims to discover the relationship between input and output by performing experiments.
-If we send such a signal in, then we observe such a signal as output.
-Given enough such data and some analysis, control theory provides tools for creating a set of equations that govern the behavior of the black box.
+If we send a particular signal in, then we observe another signal coming out.
+Given enough such data and some analysis, control theory provides tools for creating a set of (differential-) equations that govern the behavior of the black box.
 The resulting set of equations is called a mathematical model.
+A crucial element is the time evolution of the process, i.e. an action at a certain time will have some effects immediately, some effects over a short-term and other effects over the long-term - this time dependency must be contained in the model for realistic results.